karmanyaahm/awesome-plasma5-dynamic-wallpapers/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
+- Name the PR "Add Wallpaper: <name of wallpaper>"
-- And this as well
+- Make sure to include the heic file, ...
-- And don't forget to check this
+- Please credit the original wallpaper author if relevant

 Thank you for your suggestions!